MohammadabdAlraziq95/HAAT-Assignment/README.md

 #  Basic Food Delivery Application

-ordering food online mockup , the purpuse is to test my coding skills and ios mobile development knowledge.
+ordering food online mockup IOS app , the purpuse is to test my coding skills and ios mobile development knowledge.
 <br />

 # How To Run